Attachment theory is not a 'theory'.. it's a part of our neurophysiological operating system

 Attachment is a way of seeking proximity to an attachment figure.

 It’s a biobehavioral adaptation that helps us regulate ourselves and explore new frontiers.
 This in turn helps us achieve higher levels of complexity and adaptation to a variety of environments, particularly in the social realm.
-Allan Schore states that although traditionally the concept of attachment was emphasized in the field of behavior and emotion, it is now supported by enough research from neurophysiology that attachment theory can simply be called ‘regulation theory’.
+Allan Schore states that although traditionally attachment theory was emphasized in the field of behavior and emotion, it is now supported by enough research from neurophysiology that attachment theory can simply be called ‘regulation theory’.

 Attachment doesn’t mean co-dependency